GRAIL: The Library That Resolves Conflicts

 Imagine a type of content management system, a digital library—alive with evolving ideas, where every article is more than a record of facts.
 It’s the result of conversations, contradictions, and breakthroughs.
 This is GRAIL, the Global Resolution, Alignment and Inquiry Library.
 It is a library where conflicts don’t divide us—they become opportunities for discovery.

-At the heart of this process is Conversational Game Theory (CGT).
+At the heart of this process is Conversational Game Play.
 AI agents—trained on every perspective imaginable—join the conversation.
 They ask questions, explore contradictions, and propose solutions.
 These agents don’t "choose sides"; instead, they work to uncover the threads of logic, truth, and shared understanding that run through every disagreement.
-Humans are invited in at any time—to challenge, refine, or expand on the ideas.
+Humans are invited in at any time—to challenge, refine, or expand on the ideas in GRAIL.

 What makes GRAIL unique is how these conversations are managed.
-Every participant, whether human or AI, follows the structured flow of CGT.
+Every participant, whether human or AI, follows the structured flow of a dynamic Nash equilibrium in Game Theory.
 It’s like a game: a series of moves where all players seek to align perspectives.
 Each contribution is tagged according to its nature: is it a question?
 A shared observation?
 A subjective viewpoint?
-This tagging, guided by CGT’s ternary logic, creates a framework where no idea is left unexplored, and no bad faith actor derails the process.
+This tagging, guided by Conversational Game Play's ternary logic, creates a framework where no idea is left unexplored, and no bad faith actor derails the process.

 And when a resolution is reached, it doesn’t simply disappear into the noise of the internet.
 It becomes part of the library—recorded, refined, and shared as a consensus article.
 Like a carefully crafted piece of art, each article carries the fingerprints of collaboration: the careful tension of differing viewpoints, the precision of logical reasoning, and the human drive to find common ground.